A 501(c)(3) Veteran Recovery Initiative

 The enduring mission: sustained cross-border purpose through mentorship — U.S. veterans serving in leadership roles, building bridges with soldiers around the world for long-term connection and resilience.

-Each cohort operates on a 14-day cycle, serving 20 soldiers and accompanying family units at the Sunrise Rehabilitation Center in Bulgaria.
+Each program is 14-days and services cohorts of 20 veterans and accompanying family members at the Sunrise Rehabilitation Center in Bulgaria.
 The program layers foundational recovery with cross-border mentorship to create lasting change.

 Foundational Recovery